carehart/awesome-cf-compose/README.md

 These  will provide a starting point for how one could integrate different services and manage their deployment with Docker Compose.
 Starting with Compose is a great first step to ultimate orchestration of containers--whether via Kubernetes, Swarm, or otherwise.

-And recent versions of Docker now support deployment of compose files via [docker context](https://docs.docker.com/engine/context/working-with-contexts/) whether [into AWS ECS](https://docs.docker.com/engine/context/ecs-integration/) or [into Azure ACI](https://docs.docker.com/engine/context/aci-integration/)).
+(And recent versions of Docker now support deployment of compose files via [docker context](https://docs.docker.com/engine/context/working-with-contexts/) whether [into AWS ECS](https://docs.docker.com/engine/context/ecs-integration/) or [into Azure ACI](https://docs.docker.com/engine/context/aci-integration/).)

 So regard this as a starting point for your further exploration, learning, and deployment, however you may run your containers.